raspiblitz/raspiblitz/README.md

 #### 2. Copying from another Computer

-If you have another computer available (laptop, desktop or another raspiblitz) that already runs a working blockchain (with txindex=1) you can use this option to copy it over to the RaspiBlitz.
+If you have another computer available (laptop, desktop or another raspiblitz) that already runs a working blockchain you can use this option to copy it over to the RaspiBlitz.
 This will be done over the local network by SCP (SSH file transfere).
 Choose this option and follow the given instructions.

 This is also the best option if you dont like to run your RaspiBlitz with a prepared blockchain by a third party.
-Then install bitcoin-core on a more powerful computer, sync+validate the blockchain (with txindex=1) there by yourself and copy it over after that thru the local network.
+Then install bitcoin-core (0.17.1 or higher) on a more powerful computer, sync+validate the blockchain there by yourself and copy it over after that thru the local network.

 More details: [I have the full blockchain on another computer.
 How do I copy it to the RaspiBlitz?](FAQ.md#i-have-the-full-blockchain-on-another-computer-how-do-i-copy-it-to-the-raspiblitz)